INSAgenda/web-app/README.md

-# INSAgenda's web-app
+# web-app

-Welcome to INSAgenda's open-source frontend.
+Welcome to [INSAgenda](https://insagenda.fr/)'s open-source client repository.
 Feel free to check our code, suggest ideas and contribute by adding new features.

 ## Running

 You can compile this project and run it on your local machine.
 In order to enable you to test the program, we will provide you with a binary of the backend.
-This binary is an unoptimized build that is intented to be used for development only.
+This binary is an unoptimized build that is intented to be used for development purposes only.
 This publicly provided backend is compatible with this public repository.
 However, the production backend will refuse all requests sent by clients you compiled yourself.
 Only we can compile clients that will be compatible with the production backend.
-When you contribute to this repository and your changes are accepted, we will take care of deploying your code on [insagenda.fr](https://insagenda.fr).
+When you contribute to this repository and your changes are accepted, we will take care of deploying your code to [insagenda.fr](https://insagenda.fr).

 If you need help at any time feel free to come chat with us on [our discord server](https://discord.gg/TpdbUyfcbJ).
 Now that you know how we work, let's get started!

 ### Install the tools